yashlimbasiya/NetflixGPT/README.md

 - Created Redux Store with user slice
 - Implemented Sign out
 - Update Profile API call to firebase.
+- BugFix: user Displayname and Profile picture update
+- BugFix: If not loggged in
+- ONLY authenticated user will go to /browse page
+- unsuscribed to onAuthStateChanged  callback
+- make a constants file for hard coded values
+- Planning main and secondary conatainer for a browse page
+- use TMDB api for movie Data
+- made movie slice
+- updated the store from Movies Data from Api
+- Custom hook for getting movies
+- Fetch Data for Trailer video and add it in store
+- embedded a youtube video in background and made it autoplay
+- Giving tailwind classes to make it look better

 # Features